awsker/a-link/README.md

 * Log - if checked, a line will be printed to the chat when the memory at this address was changed

 # Hidden Memory Debugging Mode
 Once attached to a process, you can debug the currently selected rules configuration by right-clicking on the 'Edit' button.
 This opens up a window where you can view and edit the current value of each rule and see its effect on the process in real-time.
+Any change made here will NOT be propagated to the other clients.

 # The settings files
 I kept the settings file as simple and readable as possible.
 They are plain txt-files with settings separated by linebreaks, so they can be edited outside of the application with ease.
 Very little error handling is provided if you break the formatting.